Combining work and study

 - Don't be afraid to say 'no' to an employer.
 No employer should mind you refusing to work extra shifts if you are polite and reasonable about it.

 - Don't forget to tell your employer as soon as possible if you are unable to work, perhaps due to illness or an impending essay deadline.
 Employers can be sympathetic to the demands of your course if you discuss it with them in advance.

 Further sources of help

-If you are a full time undergraduate student the University recommends you do not work more than 15 hours per week for undergraduate students and 6 hours per week for postgraduate taught students.
+If you are a full time student the University recommends you do not work more than 15 hours per week for undergraduate students and 6 hours per week for postgraduate taught students.
 The University will not employ full-time postgraduate research students for more than an average of 9 hours per week across the academic year, and recommends that postgraduate research students apply this limit to employment outside the University.
 PhD students should discuss any proposed employment within the University or with any other employer with their principal supervisor.

 If you find you are having to work excessive hours for reasons of financial hardship you may be entitled to money from the University Hardship Fund.
 Please visit The Advice Place or Student Administration for further information.

 You can also speak to your Personal Tutor or another academic staff member if you are finding it difficult to combine the demands of work with study commitments.